WHY YOU SHOULD BUY THE SOUTH KOREA TELECOMS INDUSTRY REPORT:

 South Korea Telecoms Industry Report at a Glance

 Globally, the telecommunications sector is proving to be a core and essential infrastructure service to national economies, with data infrastructure becoming critical in a connected world and will likely increasingly attract a new class of investors such as large infrastructure funds.
-Idem Est Research expects the South Korean telecommunications industry to remain steady thanks to the defensiveness nature of the industry, amid the political uncertainties and an uncertain economic outlook due to the COVID-19 pandemic.
+Idem Est Research anticipates the telecommunications industry in South Korea to maintain stability owing to its resilient characteristics, even amidst political turmoil and economic unpredictability spurred by inflationary pressure.

 The South Korean telecommunications market is the third-largest market in the world by revenue with three large fixed and mobile network operators that invested heavily in towers and fibre infrastructure over the past two decades despite an overall market underpinned by low economic and population growth.